We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Located between Macy's Furniture/BevMo and Pier 1.

 Birds make many sounds to communicate.
 Often they will have different sounds to stay in contact, beg for food, or signal aggression, for example.
 But most well known is the phenomenon of song: these longer, often musical series of notes are the center of spring's soundtrack.
 As temperatures warm and days lengthen, birds respond physiologically to environmental cues, with song one of the first behaviors of the incipient nesting season.
-As birds defend territories with more diligence, singing helps advertise an individual's presence and readiness to defend his patch, while demonstrating his fitness to potential mates.
+As male bids defend territories with more diligence, singing helps advertise an individual's presence and readiness to defend his patch from potential rivals, while demonstrating his good health and vigor to potential mates.

 Such is the use of songs for birds.
 For us humans, bird songs are an integral part of learning to identify different species.
 In addition to their intrinsic beauty, songs can be used to confirm the identity of poorly seen birds and to alert us to the presence of different species before we ever see them.

 The best way to learn is perhaps the simplest: when you hear a bird singing, go look and see who it is!
 Sometimes, of course, it's hard to see who is singing, and we are all apt to forget who sounded like what after a while.
-You can use other tools, such as written descriptions and recordings to help.
-When you hear a song, try to describe it in language, whether by similar sounding English words (the California Quail's "Chi-CA-go!" call), by as close a rendering as you can get with our alphabet (something like cu-CA-cow might be close), or by description ("three loud syllables, with the second one loudest and most strongly accented").
-This will help a lot in learning songs and calls by memory.
+The most valuable technique is to mentally (or physically, if you're a note-taking type) transcribe the song into terms your brain will remember, whether by similar sounding English words (the California Quail's "Chi-CA-go!" call), by as close a phonetic rendering as you can get with our alphabet (something like cu-CA-cow might be close), or by description ("three loud syllables, with the second one loudest and most strongly accented").
+Even musically-minded people like Michael Redgrave's ethnomusicologist in The Lady Vanishes are prone to forget pure melodies, even when the fate of the free world rests in their hands.
+That's why it is vital to use some kinds of words to describe the songs you hear birds making – that's how people think, and that's by far the most effective way for us to remember.

 Most field guides have some kind of written representation of songs and calls; it can be useful when you hear a song to see how your field guide author chose to render it and try to mentally overlay that description the next time you hear the song.
-Some other good resources are All About Birds, where recordings of most birds can be found, CD sets that we sell at the store, or bird guide apps like iBird, which include playable songs and calls for each species.
+Some other good resources are All About Birds, where recordings of most birds (with descriptions) can be found, local CDs with helpful commentary that we sell at the store, or bird guide apps like iBird, which include playable songs and calls for each species.

-Dark-eyed Junco: Brief, light, dry trill; somewhat musical or bell-like.
+6. Dark-eyed Junco: A brief, light, dry trill; somewhat musical or bell-like.

-Oak Titmouse: Repeated series of 3–7 syllables, each made up of coupled notes alternating from high to low frequency and with whistled quality: peter peter peter song.
+7. Oak Titmouse: Repeated series of 3–7 syllables, each made up of coupled notes alternating from high to low frequency and with whistled quality: peter peter peter.
 One of the earliest songs to start in spring, heard early in the morning from late January.